Keywords

 See the authors' detailed response to the review by Teresa Gil López

-Traditional forms of participation, such as popular consultations, public hearings, and municipal councils, have proven to be unviable in actively involving citizens in both local and national politics (Berlanga et al., 2023).
-This is specifically evident in Lambayeque, where geographical, socioeconomic, and technological barriers hinder access to these spaces for social engagement (Díaz, 2022).
-The existing methods of citizen participation are not adapted to the realities of the population, leading to a disaffection from politics, where citizens negatively assess their authorities and distance themselves from political matters (Duárez, 2022).
-In this regard, it is necessary to create a renewed model that leverages new forms of participation and high-tech tools to increase society’s interaction with authorities (Jara et al., 2021).
+Traditional forms of participation, such as popular consultations, public hearings, and municipal councils, have proven to be unviable for actively involving citizens in both local and national politics (Berlanga et al., 2023).
+In the district of Lambayeque, Province of Lambayeque, Peru, these limitations are particulary evidente due to geographical, socioeconomic, and technological barriers that restrict citizens’ access to these spaces for meaningful participation (Díaz, 2022).
+These barriers contribute to political disaffection, whereby citizens negatively evaluate their authorities and distance themselves from political affairs (Duárez, 2022).
+In this regard, it is necessary to create a renewed model that leverages new forms of participation and high-technology tools to increase society’s interaction with authorities (Jara et al., 2021).

-To some extent, the proposal to reinvent the participation model involves not only introducing new technologies but also broadening the approach to civic education (Rodríguez, 2024).
-In this sense, the politics of disaffection is closely related to the lack of knowledge about how participation operates and exercising citizens’ rights.
-Therefore, it is essential to implement programs that strengthen not only political culture but also citizens’ civic sense (Moyano & Solís, 2021).
-These programs should lead citizens not only to understand the importance of participation but also to provide them with concrete tools to interact effectively in both politics and society (Megías & Moreno, 2022).
+To some extent, reinventing participation models involves not only technological but also the expansión of civic education approaches (Rodríguez, 2024).
+Political disaffection is closely linked to limited knowledge of participatory mechanisms and the exercise of civic rights, making it essential to implement programs that strengthen political culture and civic responsibility (Moyano & Solís, 2021).
+Such initiatives should equip citizens not only with awareness of the importance of participation but also with concrete tools for effective political and social engagement (Megías & Moreno, 2022).

 Regarding international background, the study by Neves (2024) was cited, which analyzed the democratic discontent of youth and how this behavior can lead to democratic deconsolidation in various European contexts.
 The results revealed that the discontent of young people has become institutionalized non-democratic patterns, which has diminished their commitment to democracy.
 The study by Megías and Moreno (2022) aimed to verify the impact of social participation on reducing political disaffection in urban municipalities or districts in Germany, France, and Spain, with results indicating that as the level of social participation increases, a defined segment of politics can benefit.
 Similarly, Cárdenas (2022) identified the different characteristics or peculiarities of the political culture of voters regarding municipal candidates in a city like Bogotá, resulting in the finding that limited political knowledge allowed unsuitable political representatives to be elected, generating a proven disaffection characterized by distrust and distancing from institutions.